louking/members/docs/membertility-definitions.rst

         :term:`members <member>` with this :term:`security role` serve in a supervisory position and can create and manage :term:`meetings <meeting>`

+    meeting type
+        the meeting type defines the behavior of the :term:`meeting`, e.g., what user interace elements and buttons are shown, the wording used for certain terms, defaults tags, etc.

     member
         a club member that serves in a volunteer position that requires specific and trackable training and orientation